groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/vdx-to-svg.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-VDX"
+        - icon: "far fa-file-alt"
           title: " About VDX File Format"
           content: |
-            Any drawing or chart created in Microsoft Visio, but saved in XML format have .VDX extension.
+            Any drawing or chart created in Microsoft Visio, but saved in XML format has a VDX extension.
 A Visio drawing XML file is created in Visio software, which is developed by Microsoft.
 Microsoft Visio has the capability to generate visual documents that can be used in presentations and documents.
 The Visio drawing XML file contains the visual objects and metadata details of the visual elements.
-Text can also be added to these visual elements Vision drawing XML file.
-These Visio drawing XML files are integrated with XML-based formatting standards and image data encoding specifications that allow its content to be rendered and stored by the Microsoft Visio software in the VDX file format.

           link: "https://docs.fileformat.com/image/vdx/"

     format:
         # format loop
-        - icon: "far fa-file-SVG"
+        - icon: "far fa-image"
           title: " About SVG File Format"
           content: |
             SVG files are Scalable Vector Graphics Files that use XML based text format for describing the appearance of image.
 The word Scalable refers to the fact that the SVG can be scaled to different sizes without losing any quality.
 Text based description of such files make them independent of resolution.
 It is one of the mostly used format for building website and print graphics in order to achieve scalability.
-The format can only be used for two-dimensional graphics though.
-SVG files can be viewed/opened in almost all modern browsers including Chrome, Internet Explorer, Firefox, and Safari.

           link: "https://docs.fileformat.com/page-description-language/svg/"